jeffreyzpan/micronet-submission/README.md

 This submission used [Proxyless NAS](https://github.com/mit-han-lab/ProxylessNAS) to first search an architecture optimized for the CIFAR100 dataset.

-Next, we used [TTQ](https://github.com/czhu95/ternarynet) to quantize all our layers to two-bit weights, excluding our depthwise convolutions, as they have fewer parameters.
+Then, we used [TTQ](https://github.com/czhu95/ternarynet) to quantize all our layers to two-bit weights, excluding our depthwise convolutions, as they have fewer parameters.

-Finally, we used [HAQ](https://github.com/mit-han-lab/haq-release) to quantize the remaining layers to 8-bit precision.

 ### Parameter Calculations

 The total number of parameters is computed by the ```count_parameters``` function in ```models/utils.py```.
 For each TTQ-quantized layer in the network, the parameter storage is decreased from 32-bit to 2-bit, but two more 32-bit parameters are required for the scaling factors of the layer.
 Thus, the parameter storage of a TTQ-quantized layer is n/16 + 2, where n is the original number of parameters.
-For HAQ-quantized layers, the parameter storage is decreased from 32-bit to 8-bit, resulting in a parameter storage of n/4.

 ### FLOPS Calculations